4 September 2020

 Online Resource Library

-A Home Learning: Resources for Students and Families online portal has been developed to support parents and children learning from home.
-This online learning resource library is user friendly and suitable for students of all ages with a wide variety of engaging lessons, activities, podcasts, video links and family guides.
+The Home Learning: Resources for Students and Families online portal is a resource to support parents and children learning from home.
+This online learning resource library is suitable for students of all ages with a wide variety of engaging lessons, activities, podcasts, video links and family guides.

 Well-being resources for student and families

-Visit the ‘Support for Students and Families’ page for more information on the range of supports and resources available for you and your family.
+See the ‘Support for Students and Families’ page for information on the range of supports and resources available for you and your family.

 Advice for specialist schools